Mary Phylinda Dole: Early life and education

 Mary Phylinda Dole named a number of influences in her life and career, including Marie Elizabeth Zakrzewska, her mentor Cornelia Clapp, and Elizabeth Blackwell.

 Medical practice

 After graduating from Mount Holyoke College, Dole practiced medicine for a short time in Shelburne Falls, MA before accepting an internship and working at the New England Hospital for Women and Children in Boston until 1891.
 At that time, she opened a private practice in the Hovey House, which is now the Greenfield Public Library in Greenfield, Massachusetts.
-Dole supported Mount Holyoke College as a trustee from 1901-1907, and remained involved in the college community for many years.
+Dole supported Mount Holyoke College as a trustee from 1901 to 1907, and remained involved in the college community for many years.
 She served as a traveling "country doctor" to the area until she moved to New Haven, Connecticut in 1906 and established a new practice.
 She moved back to Massachusetts in 1919 and practiced medicine in Northampton until 1927.

 Later life

 Dole's career was cut short by health issues, and she retired from medicine in 1927 at age 65.
 She began a secondary career in hand-weaving, and became successful in this field as well.
 She worked with the Deerfield Society of Blue and White Needlework.
 Dole used the funds obtained from selling her work to create a fellowship to support the education of female medical students at Mount Holyoke.
 The scholarship exists today as the Dr. Mary P. Dole Medical Fellowship.
 Funds for the scholarship were also provided by the sale of her autobiography.
 Dole died in her home in Shelburne in 1947 and is buried in the East Shelburne Cemetery.